ZakarFin/zakarfin.github.io/jfokus2017.md

 - How to handle exceptions with Streams
 - Throwing an exception will result in stopping the stream from processing
 - Lot's of ways of doing this like "Hiding the bomb" in a stream
-- To pass information about the possible exception AND go on processing the stream you should use something like:
+- To pass information about the possible exception AND go on processing the stream you should use something like Try to wrap the result in an Optional'ish way:

 <pre>
 public Try<String,IOException> readLine();